 There is a common misconception that a loose surfing wetsuit will allow for more flexibility in the water, but this is simply not the case.
 When buying a new surfing wetsuit, you want a wetsuit that fits snug to your body with the least amount of air and space between your body and the material of the wetsuit.

 If you buy a wetsuit that is loose, this is going to allow for pockets of air and water to build up along your body.
 This prevents your body from regulating your temperature.
 Instead, buying a snug surfing wetsuit will allow your body to regulate your temperature, and help you warm up and cool down as necessary.
+A badly fitting wetsuit can also lead to wetsuit rash, find out the best way to deal with wetsuit rash.

 There are a range of types of thicknesses available when buying a surfing wetsuit, ranging between 2 millimeters, a good choice for warmer waters, and 6 millimeters, which is better for colder waters.